 Archie Rose Tailored Vodka - 40% Alc/Vol.

-Much like our approach to making gin, we begin our vodka production with a 96% alcohol by volume pure wheat spirit, made from Australian wheat.
+Much like our approach to making gin, we begin our vodka production with a neutral spirit, made from Australian wheat.

-We then prepare the spirit for further distillation in our copper pot still by cutting it with local Sydney water that has been filtered six times using a variety of processes.
+We then prepare the spirit for further distillation in our copper pot still by reducing the strength with local Sydney water that has been filtered six times using a variety of processes.

-Archie Rose Original Vodka can be enjoyed in a variety of ways and is a very versatile spirit.
+Archie Rose Native Botanical Vodka can be enjoyed in a variety of ways and is a very versatile spirit.
 A few suggestions include: neat - straight from the freezer, on the rocks with a squeeze of your favourite citrus and in simple highball style drinks such as vodka, lime & soda or Moscow Mule.
-It also works very well in the infamous Espresso Martini.
 You can find a range of Archie Rose cocktail recipes here.

 Feel free to contact our customer service team via email@example.com if you have any specific questions and we’re happy to assist.